Size : 627.188 Kb

 Type : pdf

 As women we can do this so naturally, it’s our mothering instincts, but with consistent embattlements to maintain our businesses, our family and ourselves we can get lost on a merry-go-round of life’s responsibilities.
-Instead of trying to jump off the Merry-go-round why not re-create it?
+Instead of trying to jump off the Merry-go-round why not re-create a new one?
 How?

 By listening to those that have been there before, are on it now or are ready to “jump back on” such is the strength and durability of engaging in conversation.
 At SCWIB’s networking business forums, you have the opportunity to do this, don’t be afraid to come along and have a chat, we are here to support you and help you keep up-to-date to help you through.
 Hope to see you at the next SCWIB event, details on the website events page or Facebook page.
 Look forward to meeting/seeing you soon.